Sumbawa: Newmont Mine

+It is also one of the worst water-polluting mines, notably with at least three pipe breaks since its opening in 1999.

+Another important deposit of gold and copper has been discovered in 2020 near Onto.
+PT Sumbawa Timur Mining (STM) hopes to start exploitation in 2030.

 Transport

 There is a road network in Sumbawa, but it is poorly maintained and has long portions of rough gravel.
 Frequent ferry service to Sumbawa (Poto Tano) from Lombok (Labuhan Lombok) exists; however, the ferry service to Flores from Sape is infrequent.
 Bima is the largest city on Sumbawa and has ferry and bus services directly to Java and Bali, though service breakdowns are common.

 The most convenient way to reach Sumbawa is via air.
-There are commercial flights connecting the island's main airport, the Bima airport, to Denpasar and Makassar.
+Commercial flights connect the island's main airport, the Bima Airport, to Denpasar and Makassar.